 Car Seat Protector

 I do recommend the use of a car seat protector in the aircraft.
 Whether fabric or leather, those are seats that you do not want to damage or leave with permanent indentations.
 I opt for a lower half protector since the seats are shaped different than a vehicle.
-I know the full size protectors from my vehicle wouldn’t attach the best way in our airplane.
 I use the Munchkin Auto Seat Protector for both children.
 Click here to view the Munchkin protector on Amazon.
-It fits nicely on the single seat and on the bench seat.
-It does have a stabilizing wedge that you slip into the crease at the base of the seat to help keep it in place.
+It fits nicely on both the single seat and bench seat.
+It does have a stabilizing wedge that you slip into the crease at the base of the seat to keep it in place.
 The picture below shows the seat protector installed on our airplane.
 As you can see it has extra reinforcement protection in the corners where car seats would typically “dig in” a bit more.
 We have had great success with using these.

 I hope this has helped you find a great car seat and accessories for family aircraft travel.
-Remember it’s important to ensure a safe and comfortable experience in the air, so they want to return again and again!
+Remember it’s important to ensure a safe and comfortable experience in the air.
 Do you have a question about car seats in small aircraft?
-Leave a comment down below.
+Leave a comment down below!